Menu

 ISEA BACKGROUND

-The Illinois Solar Energy Association (ISEA) is a 501(c)(6) organization established on April 30, 1979.
-ISEA currently has between eleven (11) and seventeen (17) member Board of Directors of whom four Directors serve as Officers - President, Vice President, Secretary and Treasurer.
-Officers are elected for one-year terms by the Board of Directors.
-Board Directors are elected to 2-year terms either by Appointment or ISEA Member Voting in accordance with ISEA bylaws.
+The Illinois Solar Energy and Storage Association (ISEA) is a 501(c)(6) organization established on April 30, 1979.
+The ISEA Board of Directors may have between eleven (11) and seventeen (17) members with four Directors serving as Officers - President, Vice President, Secretary and Treasurer.
+Officers are elected for one-year terms by the Board members.
+Directors are elected to 2-year terms either by ISEA member vote or appointment by the Directors in accordance with ISEA bylaws.

 Illinois Solar Energy Association Mission: Building a Strong Solar Industry to Power Illinois